medvedevgroup/HowDeSBT/example/README.md

 # Tutorial, Creating a Bloom Filter Tree

 (1) Estimate the best bloom filter size.

 _This section is not yet written.
 For now, we magically assume the size is 500,000._

 (2) Convert the fasta files to bloom filter bit vectors.

+_Difference vs bloomtree-allsome: here you have to set the minimum abundance.
+The default was 3 in bloomtree-allsome, in sabutan the deault is 1._

 ```bash
 bf_size=500000